monk-io/docs/docs/publishing.md

 # Publisher's Guide

 This guide explains the publishing process from the technical standpoint.
-We are going into the nitty-gritty of how to publish and maintain a Monk template on MonkHub.
+We are going into the nitty-gritty of how to publish and maintain a Monk Kit on MonkHub.

 ## Publishing to MonkHub

 MonkHub hosts its contents publicly so that it stays available to all Monk instances in existence.
 Contents of the Hub are synced across all Monk instances every couple of minutes.
 Once something is published to MonkHub it immediately becomes public and available to all Monk users.

 MonkHub periodically pulls a set of public Git repos from different publishers and aggregates their contents.
-This means that having your template published on GitHub is basically enough to have it published on MonkHub.
+This means that having your Kit published on GitHub is basically enough to have it published on MonkHub.

 In order to publish your software on MonkHub, you'll need to follow several steps:

-1. Prepare your template - make sure it loads and runs without errors,
+1. Prepare your Kit - make sure it loads and runs without errors,
-2. Add metadata - to make the template look good on the Hub,
+2. Add metadata - to make the Kit look good on the Hub,
-3. Publish your template in a Git repo - so that its source is avaliable and MonkHub can pull it,
+3. Publish your Kit in a Git repo - so that its source is avaliable and MonkHub can pull it,
 4. [Contact us](support.md) to add your repo to MonkHub.
-5. Your template will be published after a review from us.
+5. Your Kit will be published after a review from us.
-6. Your template will be updated automatically whenever the default branch in your repo is updated.
+6. Your Kit will be updated automatically whenever the default branch in your repo is updated.

-## Preparing Your Template
+## Preparing Your Kit

-Even though any working template can be published to MonkHub, there are several steps that improve end-user experience and maintainability.
+Even though any working Kit can be published to MonkHub, there are several steps that improve end-user experience and maintainability.
 We have detailed best practices below.

 ### Naming

-Each Monk template lives in a `namespace` that identifies a company or a product to which the template belongs logically.
-It's good to decide on the name of your namespace and stick to it across all your templates.
+Each Monk Kit lives in a `namespace` that identifies a company or a product to which the Kit belongs logically.
+It's good to decide on the name of your namespace and stick to it across all your Kits.

-For example, if you're _ACME Corp._ and your primary product is called _foobar_, and you plan on publishing more products as templates, you might want to define your namespace as:
+For example, if you're _ACME Corp._ and your primary product is called _foobar_, and you plan on publishing more products as Kits, you might want to define your namespace as:

 ```yaml title="acme.yaml"
 namespace: acme